learn-compsci/mathematical-techniques/content/index.md

 title: Notes for Mathematical Techniques in Computer Science
 ---

-> [!Warning] Note:
->
-> This site is heavily under-construction as materials are actively being developed.

 This website's intended usage by students taking discrete math courses at the [School of Computing at NUS](https://www.comp.nus.edu.sg/).